History of Corbin Carroll in Timeline

 2025: End of Season Stats

-In 2025, Corbin Carroll was named an All-Star for the second time in his career.
+In 2025, Corbin Carroll was named an All-Star for the second time.

-On February 11, 2026, it was announced that Corbin Carroll would require surgery to repair a broken hamate bone suffered in batting practice.
+On February 11, 2026, it was announced that Corbin Carroll would undergo surgery to repair a broken hamate bone suffered in batting practice.

 2026: World Baseball Classic

-In 2026, Corbin Carroll was invited to join the Taiwanese national baseball team for the World Baseball Classic but declined in favor of potentially joining the United States national baseball team; however, he did not play due to injury.
+In 2026, Corbin Carroll was invited to join the Taiwanese national baseball team for the World Baseball Classic, but he declined to seek a spot on the United States national baseball team; he ultimately didn't play due to a broken hamate bone.